 With that said, Berners are heavy shedders, while Poodles have a hypoallergenic coat.
 So your little hybrid furball can either be a non- to low-shedding doggo.
 Some call them semi-hypoallergenic.

 You should also be aware that it’s quite challenging to predict the type of coat your pooch will have.
 Mini Bernedoodle puppies can still change to their adult coat when they turn five or six months of age.

 While tri-color coats (black, white, and brown) are the most popular, you can find a Mini Bernedoodle in several colors:

 They can also be in solid colors such as black, white, and brown.

-It doesn’t matter if their coat is wavy or curly, but they’re all rather fluffy.
+It doesn’t matter if their coat is wavy, curly, or straight, but they’re all rather fluffy.
 Expect regular grooming sessions with this dog breed, which we will talk about in a bit.

 Not only does this crossbreed have a variety of looks, but also in terms of personality or temperament.